adam-gruer/noComment/README.md

 ![R-CMD-check](https://github.com/adam-gruer/noComment/workflows/R-CMD-check/badge.svg)
 <!-- badges: end -->

-Sometimes you just want to run a block (multiple lines) code you’ve commented out.
+Sometimes you just want to run some code you’ve commented out.

 Do you